ropg/pinapl/README.md

 :---- | :----------
 `4D-picaso` | *(namespace)* Pointer to the namespace for the `4D-Picaso` library.
 `port` | *(string)* The serial device on your end that is used to talk to the display.
 Defaults to `/dev/ttyS0`.
 `initial_speed` | *(number)* The speed that the display expects when it is powered on.
 Factory setting for the display, and default for `init`, is 9600 bps.
-This can be changed on the display if you use the 4D-Systems proprietary Windows software.
+This can be changed in the flash memory on the display if you use the 4D-Systems proprietary Windows software.
 `working_speed` | *(number)* This is the speed the display will be set to first thing as `init` starts talking to it.
-Defaults to 57600 because I had trouble getting it to work at 115200 with my particular system, but I haven't really investigated whether this is a problem with my system or the display.
-57600 is fast enough, 9600 will noticeably slow things down.
+Defaults to 115200.
+On some systems some actual serial speeds may be too far off.
+I had trouble getting it to work at 115200 with my Access Point, so I had to go down to 57600.

 ### return values